nschonni/cordova-docs/articles/cordova-security/cordova-security-auth.md

 The Azure Mobile Apps client taps into Azure App Service Auth on the server side which means you'll be able to quickly connect to authenticated, custom server [App Service "API Apps"](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-authentication/) or other services that also use App Service Auth.
 You can lock down data or other services you have in Azure using the .NET or Node.js server SDKs.

-See the **[Azure Mobile Apps authentication documentation](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-users/)** and the article on [securing and encrypt app data at rest and over the wire](./cordova-security-data.md) for additional details on token passing.
+See the **[Azure Mobile Apps authentication documentation](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-users/)** and the article on **[securely transmitting data](./cordova-security-data.md)** for additional details on token passing.

 ##Active Directory Authentication Library for Cordova
 Active Directory (AD) provides an industry leading identity server both in the cloud and on-premises through Azure Active Directory (AAD) and Active Directory Federation Services (ADFS).
 You can securely authenticate, authorize, access information in AD, and take advantage of device level single sign on and multi-factor authentication (MFA) capabilities through the powerful Active Directory Authentication Library (ADAL) available for all major native and cross-platform mobile and server side technologies.